ztsrxh/RoadBEV/README.md

 python preprocess_gt.py --save_dir '/data/preprocessed/' --dataset 'train'
 python preprocess_gt.py --save_dir '/data/preprocessed/' --dataset 'test'
 ```
 　　The elevation maps along with masks are saved in *.pkl* format.
+For convenience, you can also directly download generated GT labels [here](https://drive.google.com/file/d/1m3G7Cb_qfIg2Q5Ng4-NdSMb66RDtEI2Z/view?usp=sharing).

+> [!NOTE]
+> * Further, we provide the info for all samples in the RSRD-dense, which contains 2430 training and 296 testing samples [download](https://drive.google.com/file/d/1Hb2meQSmN9CCOkOwUJbHjv76yBUY2pWx/view?usp=sharing).
+> * The sample info for RSRD-sparse is also available, which contains 13K samples [download](https://drive.google.com/file/d/1i4lAahSvn8VVRCLqRpOJdvo2dOmLOppJ/view?usp=sharing).
+The RSRD-sparse can be used for pretraining since it has very sparse GT point cloud labels.

 ## Environment
 * Python 3.7